tarponjargon/webpack-bootstrap-flask/README.md

 	<script defer="defer" src="/assets/app.f13cf3a4ed3464457be4.js?f13cf3a4ed3464457be4"></script><link href="/assets/app.f13cf3a4ed3464457be4.css?f13cf3a4ed3464457be4" rel="stylesheet">

-The core front-end app that webpack builds, is *all* of the css (app.css), and all JS modules that are shared across all views of the site (app.js).
-So if you have a JS widget in the header (in this case "favorites"), since that appears on every view, that JS needs to be in the core application.
+Webpack compiles all of the css into `app.[fingerprint].css`, and "core" JS (shared across all routes) into `app.[fingerprint].js`.
+So for example, if you have a JS widget in the header (this site uses "favorites"), since that appears on every view, that JS needs to be in the core application loaded for every page view.

-Also, generally speaking, each route is "controlled" with a JS module that is specific to that view.
+Each route can also have its own "controller", a JS module that is specific to that view.
 So for example `/contact` has a corresponding JS controller [`src/js/views/Contact.js`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/src/js/views/Contact.js) that is loaded *only* for that route and handles form submission/error handling, etc.

  Webpack handles all the requisite code-splitting and module loading, but you have to specify *how* to split the code so that the browser loads the appropriate JS at the appropriate time.
 This is done in [`src/routes.js`](https://github.com/tarponjargon/webpack-bootstrap-flask/blob/master/src/js/routes.js).